unixorn/awesome-zsh-plugins/README.md

 * [browse-commit](https://github.com/adolfoabegg/browse-commit) - browse-commit is a zsh plugin that lets you open any commit in your browser from the command line.
 * [caniuse.plugin.zsh](https://github.com/walesmd/caniuse.plugin.zsh) - Add [Can I Use...](http://caniuse.com) support to ZSH
 * [cd-gitroot](https://github.com/mollifier/cd-gitroot) - zsh plugin to cd to git repository root directory
+* [depot-tools](https://github.com/jgrowl/depot_tools) - Simple oh-my-zsh plugin for installing the chromium depot_tools.
+Installing this plugin will put all of the chromium depot_tools in your path automatically.
 * [git-aliases.zsh](https://github.com/peterhurford/git-aliases.zsh) - Creates a lot of useful aliases for combinations of commonly used git commands
 * [git-extra-commands](https://github.com/unixorn/git-extra-commands) - Extra git helper scripts I've collected over time.
 * [git-it-on.zsh](https://github.com/peterhurford/git-it-on.zsh) - Adds ability to open a folder in your current branch on github.
 Only works on OS X.